WalletScrutiny/WalletScrutinyCom/_iphone/com.bit2me.flutter-ios.md

 issue:
 icon: com.bit2me.flutter-ios.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: bit2me
-providerLinkedIn:
+providerLinkedIn: bit2me
-providerFacebook:
+providerFacebook: bit2me
 providerReddit:

 redirect_from:

 ---

+This appears to be the interface for an exchange.
+We could not find any claims about you owning your keys.
+As a custodial service it is **not verifiable**.